-MyID supports both EJBCA audit logging and EJBCA connector logging.
+EJBCA logging is available through both EJBCA audit logs and through MyID's EJBCA connector logging.

 4.1.1 EJBCA audit logging

 You can enable EJBCA audit logging when deploying the EJBCA, and can modify it through the server command line interface.